manosl7/hyperledger-ssi-app/README.md

 yarn start

-In the third terminal start Agent Nick by issuing the following command :
+In the third terminal start Agent Nick by issuing the following commands :

 cd hyperledger-ssi-app/demo/agents/Nick